WICG/datacue/explainer.md

 ### Lecture recording with slideshow

-An HTML page contains title and info about the course/lecture, and two frames: a video of the lecturer in one and their slides in the other.
+An HTML page contains title and information about the course or lecture, and two frames: a video of the lecturer in one and their slides in the other.
 Each timed metadata cue contains the URL of the slide to be presented, and the cue is active for the time range over which the slide should be visible.

 ### Audio stream with titles and images